JohnCode1/HomeLab/Guide/LinuxVM/README.md

 13. On the "Confirm" tab, review your settings, and then click **`Finish`**.

+## Enabling Hardware Transcoding

+* This process is for Intel Hardware Transcoding.
+It allows the VM to use your CPU Graphics for tasks like video encoding, which can significantly improve performance for apps like Jellyfin. > ⚠️ **Warning:** If using a laptop or some device with a screen you will most likely loose video to that screen

+ * Navigate to your Proxmox host -> Hardware -> Add PCIE device -> Raw Device-> select device (If using a cpu it most likely wil be <cpu name> Graphics -> check all functions -> ADD.

 14. Once the VM is created, select it in the left-hand pane and click **`Start`** in the top-right corner.

 15. In the console, select **`Install`** and press enter.